 Find out everything you need to know on Nottingham Selective Licensing.

+A licence is a legal requirement and each rental property you own will need one.
 You must now have a licence to rent your property within designated Nottingham City Council areas.
 If you have not submitted an application already then you may now be liable for a £30,000 fine.

 The application deadline was 1st August 2018 for most Landlords.
 Extensions were granted to those with 40+ properties or to letting agents with a portfolio of over 120 properties which would submit applications on behalf of their Landlord clients.